"The quantity of meaning compressed into a small space by

 and the macro is itself ten lines of code, then you get a net saving in

-lines if you use it more than twice.
+lines if you use it more than once.
 But that could still be a bad move,

 because macro definitions are harder to read than ordinary code.
 You

 might have to use the macro ten or twenty times before it yielded a net

 I'm sure every language has such tradeoffs (though I suspect the stakes

 get higher as the language gets more powerful).
 Every programmer must

 have seen code that some clever person has made marginally shorter

 So there is no argument about that-- at least, not from me.
 Individual